Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 acr0243

 160k Imperial Japanese Navy armored cruiser HIJMS Izumo at anchor in the Huangpu River, Shanghai, 1932.
-The armored cruiser USS Rochester (CA 2) is anchored to the left.
+The armored cruiser Rochester (CA 2) is anchored to the left.
 Photographer unknown.
 Robert Hurst

 acr0212